violetrollergirl/violetrollergirl.com/_faq/will-you-dominate-me.md

 If you are simply looking for a one-on-one session with a traditional pro-domme to bottom to or receive specific sensations from, I can refer you to one of my very hot dominant [partners](#friends).

 Otherwise, consider that many kinds of play are enhanced by the presence of a fellow submissive like me.
-These include cuck sessions, co-bottoming, group play, or creative “sub4sub” vibes.
+These include cuck sessions, co-bottoming, tandem bondage buddies, group play, or creative “sub4sub” vibes.

 As part of a [duo or group](#friends), I thoroughly enjoy contributing to your demise under the direction of a dominant to whom we are both submitting.
 Or maybe we are simply exploring as two submissives?
 Maybe we tie our wrists together, then tug and touch each other all over; let's egg each other on in an endless game of truth or dare; we can amplify our kinks in unexpected ways!
 Perhaps we'll even invite some friends to watch us—and, perhaps, to touch us.
 The more creative, the better!